Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app — Verify owner name, registration date, fuel type, and insurance status.
-This ensures the car’s legal standing.
+- Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
+Ensure it matches the seller’s ID.

-- Check odometer reading — Compare with service records.
-Low kms but worn pedals/steering often indicate tampering.
+- Check Odometer Reading — Compare the dashboard reading with service records.
+Look for discrepancies; low kms but worn pedals/steering often mean tampering.

-- Perform a cold start test — Visit when the car hasn’t been warmed up for hours.
-Hard starting, excessive smoke, or strange noises point to potential engine issues.
+- Perform a Cold Start Test — Arrive when the car hasn’t been warmed up.
+A hard start, excessive smoke, or unusual noises point to potential engine issues.

-- Drive for 15+ minutes — Test acceleration, braking (no pulling), gear shifts (smooth, no jerks), and steering vibration at 80+ kmph.
-Listen for unusual noises.
+- Take a 15+ Minute Test Drive — Pay attention to acceleration, braking (no pulling), gear shifts (smoothness), and steering vibration at speeds over 80 kmph.

-- Check all electricals — Test power windows, central locking, ORVMs, music system, reverse camera, and all interior/exterior lights.
+- Check All Electricals — Test power windows, central locking, ORVMs, infotainment system, reverse camera, and all lights.

 Insider Checks

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector).
-Look at the rubber pads on the brake and accelerator pedals.
-An odometer can be rolled back, but pedal wear cannot be faked.
-Pedals with 30,000 km should still have clear grooves/texture.
-If they are smooth, shiny, or worn flat, the car has done significantly more kilometres—expect a ₹30,000-₹50,000 overestimation on mileage.
-Brand new pedal rubbers on a 3-4 year old car?
-Someone replaced them to hide real usage, potentially indicating a ₹50,000-₹1,00,000 discrepancy.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
+A genuine car with 30,000-40,000 km should still have clear grooves and texture.
+If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometers—think 1 lakh km+.
+If they look brand new on a 3-4 year old car, someone’s replaced them to hide the real usage.
+Missing this could cost you ₹50,000-₹1,00,000 in hidden wear and tear.

-THE STEERING WHEEL WEAR TEST.
-Run your hands around the steering wheel at the 10 and 2 o’clock positions.
-These spots wear first from daily grip.
-A genuinely low-kilometre car has uniform texture all around.
-If 10 and 2 are smoother or shinier than the 6 o’clock position, the car has been driven a LOT regardless of what the odometer says.
-This hidden wear could mean you’re buying a car with an extra ₹40,000-₹80,000 worth of unacknowledged use.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
+These are the spots that wear first from daily grip.
+A truly low-km car will have a uniform texture all around.
+If 10 and 2 are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot, regardless of what the odometer says.
+A worn steering wheel can mean an extra ₹30,000-₹70,000 worth of usage.

-THE DOOR HINGE SAG TEST.
-Open each door one by one and gently lift the outer edge upward.
-There should be almost no play.
-Saggy hinges mean heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If a passenger door sags more than the driver’s door, that door was likely replaced or repaired.
-Fixing a saggy door can cost ₹3,000-₹8,000 per door, not including potential paint touch-ups.
+THE DOOR HINGE SAG TEST: Open each door one by one and gently lift the outer edge upward.
+There should be almost no play or movement.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
+If the passenger door sags more than the driver’s door, that door was likely replaced.
+Replacing hinges or fixing door alignment can be ₹8,000-₹15,000 per door.

-THE TYRE DATE CODE CHECK.
-Look at the tyre sidewall for a 4-digit number in an oval (e.g., “2523” means week 25 of 2023).
-If the car is from 2023 but the tyres are from 2019, either they were old stock, or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements, indicating high usage or varied wear patterns.
-Incorrect tyre age could mean an unexpected ₹18,000-₹25,000 expense soon.
+THE TYRE DATE CODE CHECK: Look on the tyre sidewall for a four-digit number in an oval (e.g., “2523” means week 25 of 2023).
+If the car is from 2023 but the tyres are from 2019, either they’re old stock or the car is older than claimed.
+If all four tyres have different dates, it means multiple replacements, indicating high usage or varied wear, which can hide alignment issues.
+Replacing a full set of Verna tyres costs ₹20,000-₹28,000.

-THE OBD2 SCANNER TEST (₹800 investment saves lakhs).
-Buy a Bluetooth OBD2 scanner (like ELM327) and plug it into the port under the dashboard—usually near the driver’s footwell.
-Use a free app like Torque (Android) or Car Scanner (iOS).
+THE OBD2 SCANNER TEST (₹800 Investment): Buy a cheap Bluetooth OBD2 scanner (available on Amazon for ₹800-₹1,500).
+Plug it into the OBD port under the dashboard (usually near the driver’s knees) and use a free app like Torque or Car Scanner.
 The ECU often stores the real odometer reading and hidden error codes.
-If the OBD reading doesn’t match the dashboard, it’s confirmed fraud.
-Detecting hidden error codes can save you from a ₹10,000-₹50,000 repair for a faulty sensor or component.
+If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud.
+This simple check can save you lakhs by revealing hidden engine or transmission issues.

 Common Scams to Watch For (India 2026)

 Flood-Damaged Cars.
-These cars are bought cheap from flood-affected areas, cleaned up, and resold.
-While they look fine initially, electrical gremlins, rust, and engine issues can surface 3-6 months later.
-Look for a musty smell, water stains under carpets, rust on non-exposed bolts, and foggy headlamps or instrument clusters.
+These cars are often bought cheaply, cleaned up, and resold.
+While they might look fine initially, electrical gremlins and severe rust issues can surface 3-6 months later.
+Look for water stains under carpets, musty smells, rust on screw heads in the cabin, and corrosion on electrical connectors under the dashboard.

 Fake Service Records.
-Sellers might present forged service stamps or fabricated digital records.
-Always cross-check the VIN (Vehicle Identification Number) with the authorized Hyundai service centre directly via phone call.
-They can verify the entire service history for that specific VIN.
+Sellers might forge service stamps or create fake digital records to show a “full service history.”
+Always cross-check the VIN (Vehicle Identification Number) with an authorized Hyundai service centre over the phone to verify the authenticity of the service records.

 Seller’s Guide — How to Maximize Your Hyundai Verna Resale